Understand 100% Chapter 13 Plan, Costs, And Alternatives

 Home co-investment may be a viable option to consider to address this issue.
 This involves an investment company investing in your home in exchange for a share of the equity when you sell it.
 The benefit of this option is that you can access your home equity debt-free without the risks of losing your home in bankruptcy.

-This option, however, comes with certain costs and considerations.
+However, this option comes with certain costs and considerations.
 While you may become debt-free, the investment company may put a lien on your home.
-You need to consider the terms of the agreement.
+So you need to consider the terms of the agreement.

 Home co-investment can be viable for individuals who want to access their home equity without resorting to a potentially risky bankruptcy process.
-You can decide whether this option is right for you by weighing the pros and cons.
+Be sure to consider the pros and cons of using home equity before making a decision.

 Debt Settlement